ShangShungFoundation/capo/README.md

 capo
 ====

-Flexible simple job/task queue engine built on the top of django Tested with Django 1.6.6
+Flexible simple job/task queue engine built on the top of django.
 Allows designing and launching complex jobs straight from admin panel.
-All jobs are loged together with it results, errors etc
+All jobs are loged together with it results, errors etc. Tested with Django 1.6.6 and 1.7

 Concepts
 --------